 Then go to the project root directory:

-And install OGGM in development mode (this is valid for pip or conda environments):
+And install OGGM in development mode (this is valid for both pip and conda environments):

 pip install -e .